 The Boy Scouts of America has established minimum standards for providing medical information prior to participating in various activities.
 Those standards are offered in one three-part medical form.

-The Denver Area Council, Boy Scouts of America, strongly believes "no youth shall be denied a program experience because of lack of funds".
-However, every effort must be made by applicants to "earn their own way".
+The Denver Area Council, Boy Scouts of America, strongly believes "no youth shall be denied a program experience because of lack of funds."
+However, every effort must be made by applicants to "earn their own way."

-Scholarships are available for Denver Area Council outdoor programs only.
+- Scholarships are available for Denver Area Council outdoor programs only.

-Only registered youth members of the Denver Area Council are granted scholarships.
+- Only registered youth members of the Denver Area Council are granted scholarships.

-Full scholarships are not awarded.
+- Full scholarships are not awarded.
 Due to limited funds, up to 25% of the total fee may be awarded.
 Only in extreme situations will more be awarded.

-Please fill out application completely.
+- Please fill out the application completely.

-Return to Denver Area Council, BSA; Camping Department; 10455 W. 6th Avenue, Suite 100; Denver, CO 80215.
+- Return to Denver Area Council, BSA; Camping Department; 10455 W. 6th Avenue, Suite 100; Denver, CO 80215.

-Please submit request at least 30 days prior to the event.
+- Please submit request at least 30 days prior to the event.
 Scholarships cannot be given after attending the activity.

-Select locations will offer a Mini Camp for younger children (potty trained youth, ages 3-10).
+Mini Camp for younger children (potty trained youth, ages 3-10).
 Parents/guardians must be onsite at camp for their child to participate in Mini Camp.
 Fees vary from camp to camp and will be collected at the Mini Camp location or at the registration table at camp.

 Cub Scout Day Camp registration fees are non-refundable but may be transferred to another Scout in your pack if your plans change.
 It is the pack or family's responsibility to find the replacement Scout and to notify the Council Service Center of the change.